Parliament HouseCredit: ACT Tourism

 Be My Guest lunch & Dinner with wine included

 Day 2: Canberra – Beechworth

 The site of Canberra was selected for the location of the nation’s capital as a compromise between rivals Sydney and Melbourne.
 It’s unusual among Australian cities, being an entirely planned metropolis outside of any state, similar to Washington DC in the United States.
-Following an international contest for the city’s design, a blueprint by American architects Walter and Marion Burley Grif n was selected and construction commenced in 1913.
 Before leaving this morning, drive to the summit of Mt.
 Ainslie to experience panoramic views of the city and surrounds.
 Cross the mighty Murray River into Victoria, taking the scenic route to historic Beechworth, Victoria’s best-preserved gold-rush town.
 Forested ranges, placid lakes, wild rivers and tranquil rural farmlands characterize this region, whose towering mountains are snow-capped in winter.
 Take an orientation tour of Beechworth before enjoying some free time to explore the antique shops, galleries, museum and historic hotel.
 Your accommodation tonight is at one of the town’s unique bed-and-breakfast properties.

 Day 3: Beechworth – Melbourne